 The advantages of using a DBA name also vary depending on the type of business you own.
 Here are some benefits that you may experience from using an assumed name:

 It’s important to note that a DBA name is not a business entity type, like a corporation.
 It’s simply a new name that you can do business under once it’s registered with the Secretary of State or the proper county or counties.
-Therefore, it does not change anything about your taxes.
+Therefore, it does not change anything about your taxes or legal status.
 Learn more below about how to obtain and maintain a DBA name in Texas.

 To register a Texas DBA name with the Secretary of State on paper, follow these steps:

-To mail the application, send it with a $25 check or money order to:
+To mail the application, send it with a check or money order for the required fee to:

 Secretary of State

 P.O.
 Box 13697